 And let’s talk about champagne and sparkling wines, which both make a very common appearance at most (Christmas) receptions and dinners.

-Winefolly do a good overview of what to expect when drinking champagne.
-You can see that some of them make very suitable low carb drinks!
+Winefolly does a good overview of what to expect when drinking champagne.
+You can see that some of them make very suitable low-carb drinks!

 You see, it’s impossible to make a statement like “1 glass of champagne contains 3g of carbs”.
 It really depends on what type of champagne you’re going for.
 One of my favourite “bubblies” is probably Veuve Cliquot, which has 100 calories and 2g carbs per 5oz.

 Generally speaking, spirits like vodka, whiskey, rum, gin, brandy, cognac and armagnac are virtually sugar and carb free.
 BUT unless you like whiskey “straight” like me (I don’t even want ice in it), you will want to add some sort of mixers.
 Here are some ideas:

 - Fresh lemon/lime juice

 - Club soda or Seltzer water